pytest-dev/pytest/CONTRIBUTING.rst

 - `pytest-dev on Bitbucket <https://bitbucket.org/pytest-dev>`_

-All pytest-dev Contributors team members have write access to all contained repositories.  pytest core and plugins are generally developed using `pull requests`_ to respective repositories.
+All pytest-dev Contributors team members have write access to all contained repositories.
+Pytest core and plugins are generally developed using `pull requests`_ to respective repositories.

 The objectives of the ``pytest-dev`` organisation are:

 * Having a central location for popular pytest plugins
-* Sharing some of the maintenance responsibility (in case a maintainer no longer whishes to maintain a plugin)
+* Sharing some of the maintenance responsibility (in case a maintainer no longer wishes to maintain a plugin)

 You can submit your plugin by subscribing to the `pytest-dev mail list
 <https://mail.python.org/mailman/listinfo/pytest-dev>`_ and writing a